promptsandphysics/promptsandphysics.github.io/README.md

 need to build anything locally: commit a file, push, and the site rebuilds in about a minute.

+AI Disclosure: This site is based off of proofsandprompts.com, and was built using Claude.

 ---

 ## Before launch: the checklist